 4) If there were no hell, Jesus would not had to have died

 Hell has fallen out of favor.
-People just don’t want to believe there is punishment for sin.
-But the question then remains, if there is no sin and no punishment, then why did Jesus have to die?
+People just don’t want to believe there are consequences for sin.
+But the question then remains, if there is no sin and no judgment, then why did Jesus have to die?
 They can’t answer that question.
 Because Jesus died to take our punishment on himself.

 Hell is not a comfortable topic by any means, but it is still important.
 I have had two people I know who have “died” and had hell experiences.
 It was terrifying for both of them.
-Although oddly enough it wasn’t what brought them to salvation.
+Although oddly enough it wasn’t what eventually brought them to salvation.
 Fear rarely does.
 The Scriptures say, “It’s God’s kindness that leads to repentance” Rom 2:4).
+It’s His love.

 But the worst thing we can do is to remove hell just because it makes us uncomfortable.
 It will make everyone much more uncomfortable if they ignore it and therefore not grab on to the one who is our escape.